 You’ve got summer covered.
-But the island – with over 600,000 full-time residents – experiences all four seasons.
+But the island – with its 600,000 full-time residents – experiences all four seasons.
 In winter, things can get cold, windy and wet.
+Most sights and businesses set their annual schedules around the high summer season, and the warmest months usher in endless festivals and long nights on taverna terraces.

-Everything is open in the highest days of high season, and wherever visitors gather, the party never seems to end.
-Midday temperatures are sweaty – with an average high of 29ºC (84ºF) – and rain is rare, but Mediterranean breezes offer temperate relief.
-Book everything far in advance as flights and hotels fill up quickly.
+Weather in Crete in summer: Midday temperatures are sweaty – with an average high of 29ºC (84ºF) – and rain is rare, but Mediterranean breezes offer temperate relief.

 This is also peak festival season, and it seems like every town, no matter how tiny, plans something special during August.
 And everything comes to a halt on August 15 for the Feast of the Assumption: families reunite, the roads are clogged and businesses close.
 In Iraklio, the Summer Arts Festival runs from July to mid-September and features top classical music, dance, art, films and more.